1jour1vin

 2. Red wine grape varieties

 There are many different varieties of red wines some of which make an appellation unique.
-Cabernet Franc is widely used in Bordeaux wines, notably Fronsac and Saint-Emilion, and in the Loire Valley for Chinon and Bourgueil.
+Cabernet Franc is widely used in Bordeaux wines, notably Fronsac and Saint-Emilion, as well as in the Loire Valley for Chinon and Bourgueil.
 Merlot is also widely used in the Bordeaux region, notably in Pomerol and Moulis-en-Médoc.
 Grenache noir is often used in Roussillon and Languedoc wines, as well as in some Rhône Valley wines.
 Gamay is the only grape variety used for Beaujolais, just as Pinot Noir is the main grape variety for Burgundy red wines.
 Of course, only a very small number of red grape varieties are mentioned here.
 Others include Cabernet Sauvignon, Carignan, Cinsault, Folle Noire, Mondeuse, Malbec (or Côt), Mourverdre, Syrah and ZInfandel.
 Some grape varieties are used more specifically in certain foreign countries.
 These include Barbera and Sangiovese in Italy, and Tempranillo on the Iberian peninsula and in Argentina.

 3. Red wine regions